-The Axeria iard Audit Committee held 3 meetings during the 2022 financial year to review the annual financial statements and to review the quarterly financial statements, the reforecasts and the N+1 budget.
+The Axeria iard Audit and Risk Committee held 4 meetings during the 2023 financial year to review the annual financial statements, to review the quarterly financial statements, the reforecasts and the N+1 budget and to review internal audit key function work, ORSA, delegated process audits and written policies.

-B.3.
+B.4.
 Chief Executive Officer and delegation of authority